tesolchina/GCAP3226AIagents/Team2_BusRouteCoordination/01_Project_Report/Project_Report_Outline_v3.md

 ---

-*This v3 outline incorporates both the API data collection framework and literature insights from Liu et al. (2017), focusing on real-time data analysis to inform Transport Department coordination decisions.*
+*This v4 outline incorporates both the API data collection framework and literature insights from Liu et al. (2017), focusing on Transport Department awareness of coordination opportunities and general principles for route approvals.*